broodwork/raystack/.docs/templates.md

-# Cotlette Templates Documentation
+# Raystack Templates Documentation

 ## Overview

-Cotlette uses Jinja2 as its template engine, providing a familiar and powerful way to render HTML pages with dynamic content.
+Raystack uses Jinja2 as its template engine, providing a familiar and powerful way to render HTML pages with dynamic content.

 ---